jspm/jspm.org/docs/cdn.md

 ## JSPM Generator

-The best way to try out the `jspm.io` CDN is by using the [online import maps generator](https://generator.jspm.io).
+The best way to try out the `jspm.io` CDN is by using the JSPM import map generator, either using the online version at [https://generator.jspm.io](https://generator.jspm.io) or programatically through the [API](https://github.com/jspm/generator).

-The generator takes as input a list of package dependencies, versions, subpaths and output options and returns the complete import map against the `jspm.io` CDN.
+The generator takes as input a the package target versions, their subpaths and output options and returns the complete import map against the `jspm.io` CDN.

 The resultant import map can be directly included in any HTML page where local modules can then import the mapped dependencies by name.